-Former Drew men’s golf standout Lucas Artigliere C’23 will enter his first season as the head men's and women's golf coach of the Rangers in 2024-25.
+Former Drew men’s golf standout Lucas Artigliere C’23 enters his second season as the head men's and women's golf coach of the Rangers in 2025-26.

-Artigliere has spent the last year as a men’s and women’s assistant coach at Drew under former Head Coach John Manos, helping the Rangers to numerous outstanding team and individual performances.
+Prior to his appointment as head coach, Artigliere has spent one year as a men’s and women’s assistant coach at Drew under former Head Coach John Manos, helping the Rangers to numerous outstanding team and individual performances.
 In addition, he has worked as an assistant golf professional at both Fairmount Country Club and the Madison Golf Club.

-As an assistant coach, Artigliere helped lead Drew’s men’s and women’s teams to runner-up finishes at the Landmark Conference Championships this past season.
+As an assistant coach, Artigliere helped lead Drew’s men’s and women’s teams to runner-up finishes at the Landmark Conference Championships in 2024.
 The men’s squad nearly captured the conference crown, finishing just two strokes back.
-The Rangers also won three events and posted the top season average in team history, carding a 303.1.
+The Rangers also won three events and posted the top season average in team history at the time, carding a 303.1.

 Individually, Artigliere helped coach four student-athletes to All-Landmark Conference honors.
-On the men’s side, he helped Elliot Parker C’26 register an incredible season, culminating in his second consecutive GCAA All-America award.
+On the men’s side, he helped Parker register an incredible season, culminating in his second consecutive PING/GCAA All-America award.
 He also won the Landmark Conference title and became the first Drew golfer (men’s or women’s) to qualify for the NCAA Division III Championships as an individual.

 Artigliere also helped coach Kayla Diaz C’24, who earned runner-up honors at the Landmark Conference Championships to close out her record-breaking career with a third-straight First Team All-Landmark Conference honor.
-In addition, he helped coach Roxy Riles C’26 to her second straight first-team all-conference award following her second straight top-seven showing at the Landmark Championship.
+In addition, he helped coach Roxy Riles C’26 to her second straight first-team all-conference award following another top-seven showing at the Landmark Championship.

 For his career, Artigliere averaged a 77.3 over 55 rounds.
 He was the first golfer in school history to break 70 when he fired a 69 (-3) at the Kiln Intercollegiate on April 3, 2022.